Experience true Nordic winter with these Iceland and Canada tours!

 small group canoeing in bowron lakes in canada

-Our paddle on Lanezi Lake takes us past the imposing Ishpa Mountain (2530 m).
+Our paddle on Lanezi Lake takes us past imposing Ishpa Mountain (2530 m).
 We enter a short section of the Cariboo River at the end of Lanezi.
-This 1.2 km stretch of the river brings us to Sandy Lake.
-Just before Sandy Lake are mineral deposits that attract animals.
+This 1.2 km stretch of river brings us to Sandy Lake.
+Just before Sandy Lake are mineral deposits which attract animals.
 Sandy Lake is as the name implies.
 Shallow water and sandy beaches make it an ideal spot to take a dip.
-At the end of Sandy Lake, we once again enter the Cariboo River for 4 km.
+At the end of Sandy Lake we once again enter the Cariboo River for 4 km.
 Our campsite is Unna Lake.
 The vegetation is unique here, as it lies in a rain-shadow area, and as a result, is much drier than surrounding areas.
 After setting up camp, we will paddle to the south end of the lake and then hike 1.5 km to spectacular Cariboo Falls.

 You will have become aware of the change from the high mountains and ridges of Isaac and Lanezi to a more undulating topography.
 We have to portage our canoes to Babcock Lake.
 Babcock Lake is an ideal location to observe moose, who enjoy the lush vegetation along its shoreline.
 A short (very) portage (400 m) will bring us to Skoi Lake.
 No sooner do we put in, than we begin another short (very) and final portage (400 m) to Spectacle Lake.
 Our campsite is Pat Point.